National Security Strategy (United States): History

+George H. W. Bush

-1991 NSS
+1991

-The National Security Strategy issued on August 1, 1991 officially identified environmental security concerns.
+The National Security Strategy issued on August 1, 1991, officially identified environmental security concerns.

+George W. Bush

-2002 NSS
+2002

 The National Security Strategy issued on September 17, 2002, contained the controversial Bush doctrine of pre-emptive war.
-It also contained the notion of military pre-eminence that was reflected in a 1992 Department of Defense paper, "Defense Policy Guidance", prepared by two principal authors (Paul Wolfowitz and I. Lewis Libby) working under Defense Secretary Dick Cheney.
+It also contained the notion of military pre-eminence that was reflected in the first draft of the 1992 Defense Policy Guidance ("Wolfowitz Doctrine"), prepared by Paul Wolfowitz, I. Lewis Libby and Zalmaz Khalilzad for Defense Secretary Dick Cheney.
 The NSS 2002 repeated and re-emphasized efforts to provide foreign aid to countries moving towards Western-style democracy, with the "ambitious and specific target" of "doubl[ing] the size of the world's poorest economies within a decade."

 The Bush doctrine reflected an effort to move from the Cold War doctrine of deterrence to one that could deal with terrorist groups such as al-Qaeda as well as nation-states such as Iraq or Iran.

 The document also treated AIDS as a threat to national security, promising efforts to reduce its spread and devastating effects.

-2006 NSS
+2006

-Published in March 2006, the final Bush White House NSS said it was “a wartime national security strategy required by the grave challenge we face—the rise of terrorism fueled by an aggressive ideology of hatred and murder.”
+Published on 16 March 2006, the final Bush White House NSS said it was “a wartime national security strategy required by the grave challenge we face—the rise of terrorism fueled by an aggressive ideology of hatred and murder.”
 This NSS was based on two "pillars": "promoting freedom, justice, and human dignity" and "leading a growing community of democracies."
 The 2006 NSS also discussed environmental destruction, saying it could threaten national security by exacerbating threats such as terrorism.
 As a result, the NSS says environmental degradation may warrant “full exercise of national power, including… traditional security instruments.”
 The NSS similarly emphasized the importance of the military in providing relief, especially for natural disasters.